I have just been to pay a three thousand Euro fine to Malaga Cultural department because, the building works carried out for me by

 RP- Ronda Properties AKA Serrania Property Services

-and after they finished the terrace it leaked!
+After they finished the terrace it leaked!

 They had used the cheapest possible waterproof membrane and because it was laid on top of a maze of electrical wires they perforated the membrane.